VladimirAlexiev/index-yaml-json-sparql/README.md

     --json       Print JSON (by default, JSON is embedded in SPARQL)
 ```
 Notes:
-- The `-S` option looks for the script in your path.
+- The `-S` option looks for the script in your executable path
 - You can abbreviate options to the shortest unambiguous prefix and use single instead of double slash
 - `.ru` is the extension for SPARQL Update